CareerExplorer’s step-by-step guide on how to become a chiropractor.

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a chiropractor is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a chiropractor or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Becoming a chiropractor requires completing several steps, including education, training, and licensure.
 Here's a general overview of the steps to become a chiropractor:

 - Earn a Bachelor's Degree: Begin by completing a bachelor's degree program from an accredited college or university.
 While specific undergraduate majors are not usually required for admission to chiropractic school, coursework in biology, chemistry, physics, and other sciences can be beneficial in preparing for chiropractic studies.

 - Complete a Doctor of Chiropractic (D.C.)
 Program: Apply to and enroll in an accredited Doctor of Chiropractic (D.C.) degree program.
 These programs typically take four years to complete and include coursework in anatomy, physiology, chiropractic techniques, diagnostics, and patient care.
 Some programs also offer clinical experience through internships or externships.